liferay/liferay-docs/develop/tutorials/articles/message-bus/03-asynchronous-messaging-callbacks.markdown

 ## Deciding on Destination Keys

 You first need to figure out what your destination keys will be.
-Destination keys serve as the specific locations where messages are sent.
+Destination keys are the locations where messages are sent.
 You can think of them as the mailing addresses of the Message Bus system.
 The destination keys need to be included with the message and registered as destinations in `WEB-INF/src/META-INF/messaging-spring.xml`.
 In this example, the destination keys are chosen to reflect the package names of the two portlets.